Sud0-AP/ai_nft_minter/README.md

 2. **Generate Image**: Enter a description for the image and generate it using the Unsplash API.
 3. **Mint NFT**: Once the image is generated, mint it as an NFT on the Polygon blockchain.

+## Using Alchemy's Create Web3 Dapp

+This project was bootstrapped using [Alchemy's Create Web3 Dapp](https://createweb3dapp.alchemy.com/), which provides a quick and easy way to start building Web3 applications.
+It comes with pre-configured settings for Web3 development, including a React frontend, Hardhat for smart contract development, and connections to Alchemy's powerful API services.

+### Benefits of Using Create Web3 Dapp

+- **Quick Setup**: Instantly create a new Web3 project with a single command.
+- **Pre-configured Tools**: Includes essential tools like Hardhat, Ethers.js, and React, all set up and ready to use.
+- **Scalable Infrastructure**: Seamlessly integrate with Alchemy's APIs for enhanced functionality and scalability.
+- **Comprehensive Documentation**: Access detailed guides and documentation to help you throughout your development journey.

 ## Contributing

 Feel free to submit issues or pull requests.
 We welcome contributions to improve this project.